rehookify/datepicker/README.md

 # @rehookify/datepicker

-The ultimate tiny tool for creating date and range pickers in your React applications.
+The ultimate tiny tool for creating date, range and time pickers in your React applications.

 <div align="center">